Pixaler/BRWF/README.md

 # Script for building ReVanced (Build ReVanced Without F@#k)
 Scripts that automatically download and build YouTube ReVanced on Windows 10

+# END OF LINE
+- Where find ready build of ReVanced - https://t.me/rvx_lite

 ## Requirements
 - Enable ADB on your phone and connect to PC